meilisearch/documentation/create/how_to/README.md

 # How To

-These how-to guides take the reader through the steps required to solve a real-world problem.
-Like recipes in a cookbook, they are **repeatable solutions** you can return to anytime.
+Each guide in this section takes the reader through the steps required to solve a real-world problem.
+Like recipes in a cookbook, they are **repeatable solutions** you can return to many times.

-This is not the section for tutorial content.
-If you'd like to follow a step-by-step tutorial that introduces you to the basics of MeiliSearch, check out our [getting started guide](/learn/getting_started/quick_start.md).
+This is not the best section for MeiliSearch beginners.
+If you'd like to follow a step-by-step guide that introduces you to the basics of MeiliSearch, check out our [quick start guide](/learn/getting_started/quick_start.md).

 ## Table of Contents